 Turkey has a passive electoral registration system maintained by the SBE.
 Despite the recent revision of the national electoral registry based on an address-registration system, critics have noted that the number of registered voters and the number of eligible citizens registered in the address system do not match.
+Similar irregularities were claimed by some citizens during the rerun Istanbul metropolitan municipality election.
 Disabled voters sometimes face difficulties, as many polling stations lack appropriate access facilities.

 Parliamentary and local elections are conducted by local election boards under the supervision of the SBE.
 These local boards verify election returns and conduct investigations of irregularities, complaints and objections, with the national board providing a final check.
 According to an independent report, during the 2018 elections, 127 attacks were organized, four people were killed and 90 people were injured, while 387 people were detained and 15 people were jailed.